dfch/biz.dfch.AsdSte100Lookup/README.md

 * The tool is written in Python (and tested with v3.11.2 on Microsoft Windows 11 and WSLv2 Debian x64).
 * The tool
   - Copyright by (c) 2025 Ronald Rink.
-  - Licensed under "GNU Plublic License v3" (GPLv3)
+  - Licensed under "GNU General Public License v3" (GPLv3)
 * ASD-STE100
   - Copyright by (c) [ASD](https://www.asd-europe.org/).
 * I am in no way afiliated with ASD.
 ASD does not endorse my work.